goauthentik/authentik/website/docs/core/certificates.md

 - If the file is called `fullchain.pem` or `privkey.pem` (the output naming of certbot), they will get the name of the parent folder.
 - Files can be in any arbitrary file structure, and can have extension.
+- If the path contains `archive`, the files will be ignored (to better support certbot setups).

 ```
 certs/